Lindsay Ring: Career

-Ring and Brymer (Birches) was regarded as the most celebrated catering firm in the city of London.
+Ring and Brymer (Birch's) was regarded as the most celebrated catering firm in the city of London.
 It had provided the catering for Coronation banquets over two centuries, as well as catering for Number 10 Downing Street, for Ascot Racecourse events, for Henley Royal Regatta and for livery dinners in the City of London.
 During WWI the family had lost control of the business and Ring's father had been declared bankrupt.
-Having re-joined the company in 1945 Lindsay Ring rose through the ranks and by the early 1950s he had regained control of the business.
+Having rejoined the company in 1945, Lindsay Ring rose through the ranks and by the early 1950s he had regained control of the business.
 There followed an expansion of the business with additional catering franchises including Twickenham Stadium and the Farnborough Airshow.
 In 1962 he sold the firm to Sir Charles Forte and was given a seat on the board of Forte Holdings.

 Thereafter he became involved increasingly with the affairs of the City of London Corporation.
 He was elected councilman for the Bishopsgate ward in 1964, served as Alderman for the Vintry ward from 1968 to 1984.